'I Am Happy Because I Survived': Refugee Writer Is Free After Years In Detention

 He’s the 13th innocent person to die who was exiled to Manus and Nauru islands.
 Still there’s no independent investigation into these deaths & what Australia has done over the past 6 yrs.
 Many people died in onshore detention too but it doesn’t reach the media.— Behrouz Boochani (@BehrouzBoochani) October 16, 2019

 Despite New Zealand's standing offer to resettle many of these refugees, and despite Papua New Guinea's own repeated objections, Australian authorities have argued that closing the facilities would undermine the country's border security.
-Though there have been recent signs that their closure may now be on the table.
+However, there have been recent signs that their closure might now be on the table.

 "It's a work in progress, but both governments have agreed to establish a schedule going forward and for us to find some closure on the Manus asylum seekers," Papua New Guinea's prime minister, James Marape, said earlier this year at a joint news conference with Australian Prime Minister Scott Morrison.